 In response, Choosing Wisely Canada has launched Opioid Wisely, a campaign that encourages thoughtful conversation between clinicians and patients to reduce harms associated with opioid prescribing.

 The Opioid Wisely campaign launched on March 1, 2018 with the support of over 30 participating organizations representing doctors, dentists, pharmacists, nurse practitioners, other health professionals, as well as patients and their families.
-Central to the campaign is a set of 14 specialty-specific recommendations for when the use of opioids should not be first line therapy.
-These recommendations cover eleven different clinical specialties.
-More recommendations, covering other specialties, will be released over the coming months.
+Central to the campaign is a set of 20 specialty-specific recommendations for when the use of opioids should not be first line therapy.
+These recommendations cover 16 different clinical specialties.

 The Opioid Wisely campaign also includes information resources to help patients have informed conversations with their clinicians about safe options for managing pain.